edmaputra/ilm/docs/requirements/project_requirements.md

 - Owner MUST be able to update project name
 - Owner MUST be able to update project description
 - System MUST update the "updated_at" timestamp on any modification
+- System MUST update the "updated_by" field with the user making the change
 - Changes MUST be validated before saving

 ### 2.3 Project Status Management (FR-P-003)